6uoMycop/notes/networks.md

 #### Ethernet
 Ethernet has pretty much taken over the wired LAN market.

+By the late 1990s, most companies and universities had replaced their LANs with Ethernet installations using a hub-based star topology.
+In such an installation the hosts (and routers) are directly connected to a hub with twisted-pair copper wire.
+A **hub** is a physical-layer device that acts on individual bits rather than frames.
+When a bit, representing a zero or a one, arrives from one interface, the hub simply re-creates the bit, boosts its energy strength, and transmits the bit onto all the other interfaces.
+Thus, Ethernet with a hub-based star topology is also a broadcast LAN - whenever a hub receives a bit from one of its interfaces, it sends a copy out on all of its other interfaces.
+In particular, if a hub receives frames from two different interfaces at the same time, a collision occurs and the nodes that created the frames must retransmit.

+In the early 2000s Ethernet experienced yet another major evolutionary change.
+Ethernet installations continued to use a star topology, but the hub at the center was replaced with a **switch**.
 For now, we only mention that a switch is not only "collision-less" but is also a bona-fide store-and-forward packet switch; but unlike routers, which operate up through layer 3, a switch operates only up through layer 2.

 **Ethernet Frame Structure**